RPetitmay/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Logout as the as the admin and login as one of the agents.
 For this lab we login as of the agents named john.
-To resolve this banking issue.
+First observe the given ticket.
+If information on the ticket need to be update, make sure you update it.
+For this lab we update the ticket by assigning the SLA Plan: Sev-A and providing a reason: "Wide impact, customer unable to do online banking".
+We also update the Help Topic: Report a problem/Business Crtical Outage and providing reason: "No customers able to access online banking".
+Reload webpage to view update response on the ticket.
 </p>
 <br />